 The curriculum includes a general education component that supports courses in nursing.
-Students must earn a minimum grade of B- in Anatomy and Physiology I and II, Microbiology, and in all nursing courses in order to progress in the program.
+Students must earn a minimum grade of B- in Anatomy and Physiology I and II, Microbiology, Intro to Psych, Human Growth and Development and in all nursing courses in order to progress in the program.
 Courses in nursing are taken sequentially and most of them include a clinical component.
-Degree requirements must be completed within five years of entering the first nursing course.
-Students must anticipate a schedule of three to five days a week for the nursing courses with a possibility of evening clinical assignments.
-Employment of more than twenty hours per week is discouraged due to the commitment required for success in the program.
-Many students choose to take most or all of the nonnursing courses prior to beginning the first course in nursing.
-Students who do not meet criteria for progression may seek re-entry at the point of last success on a space-available basis.
-A student may be granted only one opportunity to re-enter the program.
+Students who do not meet criteria for progression may seek reentry at the point of last success with approval from the chair of the department and on a space-available basis.
+Re-entry is not guaranteed.
+A student may be granted only one opportunity to reenter the program.